Distribution

 Wolf records are also presented in the Monitoring Center.

-Current evidence of packs and pairs in Switzerland incl. labelling
+Current evidence of packs in Switzerland and Liechtenstein

 Additional explanations: Individuals that could not be attributed to packs are not shown on the map.
 Also not shown are the dead individuals and animals that have demonstrably left Switzerland.
 Genetic analyses were carried out by the Laboratoire de Biologie de la Conservation of the University of Lausanne.
 The statuses correspond to the definitions in the Wolf Concept.

-Source data: LBC, cantons, private; Map: © KORA/GIS
+Source data: LBC, cantons, private, FOEN; Map: © KORA/GIS

 Wolf records in Switzerland 2020 presented according to SCALP categories